yura-chaikovsky/dominion/README.md

 or services.

-Interceptors should be used for actual global things like extracting cookies from header, parsing multipart/form-data or converting response from JSON to XML.
+Interceptors should be used for actual global things like extracting cookies from header, parsing multipart/form-data, logging, converting response from JSON to XML, etc.